 These surveys have been translated for use in several languages and are freely downloadable here for use with any field expedition or study.

-With a database of over 500,000 images it is clear that this is not a one person job.
-To assist with the screening, recording and analysis of the data PICA has formed a small but dedicated team of volunteers and students.
-In addition to the team of volunteers and students PICA has also established a key partnership with the Zoological Society of London with one of their Senior Wildlife Biologists being appointed as a technical data advisor for PICA, focussing on the camera trap analysis data.
+With a database of over 500,000 images analysing them is clearly more than a one-person job.
+To assist with the screening, recording and analysis of the data PICA has received support from several volunteers from partner organisations and from a number of students, who in turn, have used data for BSc and MSc thesis’.
+In addition to the team of volunteers and students PICA has also collaborated with the Zoological Society of London with one of their Senior Wildlife Biologists providing technical assistance and training to the PICA team for use with the camera trap analysis tool.

-An important objective for PICA is to educate people and raise awareness of the species with a focus on range countries.
-It is important however that we make efforts to understand the existing knowledge or rather lack of knowledge of local people toward the species and make efforts to understand any change in attitude or knowledge over time following the distribution of educational materials.
-To do this PICA is supporting an MSc student in Mongolia that will conduct field surveys in known Pallas’s cat locations in the South Gobi, focusing on attitudes, current knowledge, access to information, threats and awareness of Pallas’s cats and the surrounding environment.
-Following these surveys, which will cover over 150 households, posters, leaflets and pocket guides (link to the materials) will be distributed and left with the each household.
-The following year surveys will be repeated as a means assessing any changes or benefits with using the educational materials.
-Over time the data from this research will allow PICA to create robust tools that can be used across range countries whilst allowing more targeted distribution and delivery.
+An important objective for PICA is to educate people and raise awareness of the species with a particular focus on range countries.
+It is important however that we make efforts to understand the existing knowledge or rather lack of knowledge of local people toward the species and make efforts to understand any change in attitude or knowledge over time following the distribution of any educational materials.
+To do this PICA has sponsored an MSc student from the National University of Mongolia who has conducted repeated targeted field surveys in known Pallas’s cat locations in the South Gobi.
+Her MSc thesis titled “Developing Community awareness of Pallas’s cat in Mongolia” has focused on attitudes, current knowledge, access to information, threats and awareness of Pallas’s cats and the role they play in the surrounding environment.
+Following two field trips (2017 & 2018) to South Gobi and survey completion from the same households interviewed each year a total of 96 (repeated) surveys were included in the data.
+Following the 1st year (2017) surveys participants were each left with the PICA educational poster, leaflet and pocket guide, giving an opportunity for them to learn more about the species prior to the surveys conducted the following year.